vogt4nick/recipes.vogt4nick.com/src/en/book/legumes/beans/index.md

     1. **Sort** out any shriveled, discolored, or broken beans.
     2. **Brine.** Add beans and salt to a large, unsealed container, and add enough water so that they may double in size and remain submerged.
 Soak 8-24 hours, at room temperature.
     3. **Drain and rinse** beans, discarding the soaking water.
     4. **Cook.** Add beans and baking soda to saucepan and enough water to cover them by 1-2 cm.
-Boil 10 minutes, reduce, cover, and simmer 30-90 minutes until done.
+Boil 10 minutes, reduce, cover, and simmer 30-90 minutes until beans reach desired texture.
     5. **Rinse** beans in cool water.

     ??? question "Why brine the beans?"